dimitri-nicolo/calico/master/reference/cnx/policy-editor.md

 ### UI minimum requirements

-All users who are going to use the Web UI need to be able to list and watch tiers.
+All users who are going to use the Web UI should be able to list and watch tiers, networksets and licenses.
 This is accomplished by applying (`kubectl apply`) the follow resources (this example gives the `webapp-user` group the basic permissions needed to use the Web UI.
 ```
 kind: ClusterRole
 apiVersion: rbac.authorization.k8s.io/v1
 metadata:
-  name: list-tiers
+  name: list-cnx-ui
 rules:
 - apiGroups: ["projectcalico.org"]
-  resources: ["tiers"]
+  resources: ["tiers", "globalnetworksets", "licences"]
   verbs: ["list", "watch"]
+- apiGroups: [""]
+  resources: ["services/proxy"]
+  verbs: ["get"]
 ---
 kind: ClusterRoleBinding
 apiVersion: rbac.authorization.k8s.io/v1